CSCfi/csc-user-guide/docs/data/Allas/using_allas/web_client.md

 ## Removing objects and buckets

-Objects can be removed by clicking the drop-down menu on the right next to the _Download_ button.
+Objects can be removed by expanding the drop-down menu on the right next to the _Download_ button.
 There will be an option **Delete**.

 Buckets can be removed only when they are empty.
 Hence all the objects in a bucket must be removed or moved somewhere else before the bucket can be deleted.
 Removing a bucket can be done from the **trashcan symbol** next to the buckets name.